NVlabs/learningrigidity/README.md

 We provide both Docker-based setup for the containerizaiton and generic setup with conda.

+An inference example is currently available.
 We are working on a release version of the training code, which will be available soon.

 ## 1. Running with Docker
 ### Prerequisites